JapSethi/Linear-Quadratic-Gaussian-Control-Inverted-Pendulum-On-A-Cart/README.md

 # Kalman-Filter-Estimation-Inverted-Pendulum-On-A-Cart

-**To check observability and create an optimal linear full state feedback of an Inverted Pendulum on a Cart**
+**To check observability and create an optimal linear full state feedback of an Inverted Pendulum on a Cart using [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter)**

 #### Objectives Achieved: